 1. Seoul National University

-Seoul National University (SNU) is a consistently top-ranking Korean institute of higher education.
-Officially founded as the country’s premier national university in 1946, SNU has now come a long way.
-At present, the university has four campuses: Gwanak Campus, Yeongeon Campus, Pyeongchang Campus, and Siheung Campus.
+Seoul National University (SNU) is a leading Korean institution of higher education.
+Founded as the country’s premier national university in 1946, SNU has come a long way.
+At present, the university has four main campuses: Gwanak Campus, Yeongeon Campus, Pyeongchang Campus, and Siheung Campus.

-Incoming undergraduates can choose from the university’s 15 colleges, which offer numerous degree programs across several fields.
-Moreover, the institution also has a graduate school complete with 106 programs to choose from.
-Lastly, the center of learning also has a variety of professional graduate schools.
+Incoming undergraduates can choose from the university’s 16 colleges, which offer numerous degree programs across several fields.
+Moreover, the institution has one graduate school with 106 programs across five fields of study.
+SNU also has several professional graduate schools.

 2. Sungkyunkwan University

-A private university with historical roots dating back to 1398, Sungkyunkwan University (SKKU) is an esteemed private higher education institution.
-It has two campuses: one in Seoul for Humanities and Social Sciences and one in Gyeonggi-do for Natural Sciences.
+A private university with historical roots dating back to the foundation of Sungkyunkwan in 1398, Sungkyunkwan University (SKKU) is one of South Korea’s long-established higher education institutions.
+It has two main campuses: the Humanities and Social Sciences Campus in Seoul and the Natural Sciences Campus in Suwon-si, Gyeonggi-do.

-At SKKU’s Humanities and Social Sciences campus, several colleges offer students a wide range of programs across undergraduate and postgraduate levels.
-One such example is the College of Liberal Arts, formerly referred to as the College of Humanities, which offers study options like Korean Language and Literature, History, and Philosophy.
-It is no surprise that Sungkyunkwan University is among the best humanities universities in South Korea.
+At SKKU’s Humanities and Social Sciences Campus, several colleges offer students a wide range of programs across undergraduate and postgraduate levels.
+One example is the College of Liberal Arts, formerly the College of Humanities, which offers study options such as Korean Language and Literature, History, and Philosophy.

 3. Pusan National University

-Pusan National University (PNU) is a national university situated in Busan.
-It was established in 1946 and began with only two faculties, the Faculty of Humanities and the Faculty of Fisheries.
-Currently, the multi-campus institution has 15 colleges and three types of graduate schools: a general one, a professional one, and a special one.
+Pusan National University (PNU) is a national university based in Busan.
+It was founded as Pusan National College in 1946 and began with two faculties: the Faculty of Humanities and the Faculty of Fisheries.
+Today, PNU has campuses in Busan, Yangsan, Miryang, and Ami.
+It comprises 15 colleges, one general graduate school, five professional graduate schools, and nine special graduate schools.

 4. Sogang University

-Sogang University is a Jesuit, liberal arts-focused institution in Seoul, widely recognized for its strong programs in international relations, trade, and diplomacy.
-Its Graduate School of International Studies (GSIS) offers fully English-taught graduate degrees in International Relations, International Trade, International Finance, and Korea & East Asia Studies.
+Sogang University is a Jesuit institution in Seoul established by the Society of Jesus.
+Its College of Humanities covers fields such as language, literature, history, philosophy, religion, and cultural studies.
+The university’s Graduate School offers master’s and Ph.D. programs, while its Graduate School of International Studies (GSIS) offers English-taught graduate programs in International Relations, International Trade, International Finance, and Korea & East Asia Studies.

 Filipino scholar Souljah also praises the program’s academic intensity, rating Sogang GSIS a “9/10 for academic rigor” and attributing this to the “quality of faculty members.”
 She explains that the school’s “emphasis on academic papers encourages students to research new ideas and perspectives.”

-These firsthand insights point to Sogang’s educational strengths: a globally accessible, English-medium curriculum; close mentorship from highly qualified professors; and a learning environment that prioritizes rigorous research and critical thinking.
-This makes Sogang a top destination for humanities and social sciences students seeking an intellectually challenging and supportive international academic experience.
+These firsthand insights point to Sogang’s educational strengths: an English-medium GSIS curriculum, close mentorship from faculty members, and a learning environment that prioritizes research and critical thinking.
+These qualities make Sogang a strong option for humanities and social sciences students seeking an academically rigorous international study experience.

 5. Ajou University

-Ajou University is recognized as one of the best humanities universities in South Korea.
-The university’s College for this specific learning area comprises five departments: the Department of Korean Language and Literature, the Department of English Language and Literature, the Department of French Language and Literature, the Department of History, and the Department of Culture and Contents.
+Ajou University’s College of Humanities consists of five departments: the Department of Korean Language and Literature, the Department of English Language and Literature, the Department of French Language and Literature, the Department of History, and the Department of Culture and Contents.
+At the graduate level, Ajou also lists humanities fields such as Korean Language and Literature, English Language and Literature, French Language and Literature, History, Culture and Contents, and Digital Humanities & Convergence.

-We hope this article on the best universities to study humanities in South Korea was informative and insightful.
-Make sure to also check out the Available Programs for International Students and Study in Korea pages to know more!
+We hope this article on the top schools offering humanities programs in South Korea was informative and insightful.
+If you are interested, make sure to also check out the Available Programs for International Students and Study in Korea!